whoisjustinngo/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the address book data
+* stores the address book data, which consists of:
   * all `Person` objects (which are contained in a `UniquePersonList` object)
   * all `Todo` objects (which are contained in a `UniqueTodoList` object)
   * all `CustomGoal` objects (which are contained in a `UniqueCustomGoalList` object)
   * all `Schedule` objects (which are contained in a `UniqueScheduleList` object)
-  * For the sake of brevity, let's call such objects we are using to store data `DATA` objects
+  * for the sake of brevity, let's call such objects that are used to store data (`Todo`, `Person`, `CustomGoal`, `Schedule`) `DATA` objects
-* stores the currently 'selected' `DATA` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<DATA>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently 'selected' `DATA` objects (for example, the results of a search query or filter command) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<DATA>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)